MDchor/BMI-visualisation/README.md

 # BMI-visualisation

-bmiviz is a tool that visualize transition and composition ratio of adults' BMI in each country.
+bmiviz is a tool that visualize transition and composition ratio of adults' BMI (body mess index) in each country.

 It scrapes the following CSV file to obtain BMI data.